Marine protected areas

 The Government has a vision to produce clean, healthy and biodiverse seas around the coast of the UK.
 One of the means of achieving this will be through the establishment of a network of marine protected areas (MPAs).

-The Government has a target to establish a network of MPAs in accordance with the requirements of the European Commission’s Habitats Directive and Wild Birds Directive and part 5 of the Marine and Coastal Access Act 2009.
-The EC’s Marine Strategy Framework Directive also sets a target for this network of MPAs to be well managed.
+The establishment of an ecologically coherent network of well managed MPAs is in accordance with the requirements of the European Commission’s Habitats Directive, Birds Directive, Marine Strategy Framework Directive and part 5 of the Marine and Coastal Access Act 2009.
 In English waters this network will comprise of European marine sites (EMS) and marine conservation zones (MCZ).

 EMSs comprise special areas of conservation (SACs) for annex I natural habitat types and annex II protected species and special protection areas (SPAs) for wild birds.

-We have statutory responsibilities for managing MPAs in English waters out to the continental shelf limits.
+We have statutory responsibilities to further the conservation objectives of MPAs in English waters out to the continental shelf limits.
 These responsibilities derive from the Conservation of species and Habitats Regulations 2010 (as amended), the Offshore Marine conservation (Natural Habitats, &c.)
 Regulations 2007 (as amended) and the Marine and Coastal Access Act 2009.

-We have developed a strategic approach to MPA management to help oversee this important work.
-An MPA strategic management table has been developed that provides a high-level view for all EMSs in English waters (MCZs will be added shortly).
+The MPA strategic management table provides a high-level view for all EMSs in English waters (MCZs will be added shortly).
 It summarises information about the sites, including some of the statutory nature conservation advice about the impact of human activities upon habitat features in the sites and any management actions we are undertaking.

 Our priority rating has been increased to high or medium for a number of sites in the table.
-This has been done to support the Department for Environment, Food and Rural Affairs' change of approach to the management of fisheries in European marine sites.
+This has been done to support Defra’s revised approach to the management of commercial fisheries in European marine sites.
 Some of the sites have since decreased because of management measures introduced in the sites.

 The aims of the strategic management table are to:

-- provide a transparent decision making process to openly illustrate how the MMO is working to manage the network of MPAs
+- provide a transparent decision making process to openly illustrate how MMO is working to manage the network of MPAs

-- use evidence to provide a meaningful and consistent approach to the management of MPAs
+- use evidence properly to provide a meaningful and consistent approach to the management of MPAs

-- recognise high, medium and low areas of priority to responsibly manage resources
+- recognise high, medium and low areas of importance to prioritise resources accordingly